UnMars/slack-orb-demo/README.md

 # Slack Notification Orb for CircleCI

-A simple and powerful Slack notification orb for CircleCI.
-Send targeted notifications to specific people, teams, or channels with customizable messages and build status.
+A simple and reusable Slack notification orb for CircleCI.
+Provides easy-to-use commands and jobs for sending notifications to your team with customizable messages and build status using the official CircleCI Slack orb.

 ## Features

 - 🎯 **Targeted notifications**: Send to specific people (@username), teams (@channel), or channels (#channel)
 - 🎨 **Rich formatting**: Customizable messages with emojis and colors
 - 📊 **Build context**: Automatic inclusion of project, branch, and build information
-- 🔧 **Flexible**: Easy to customize and extend
+- 🔧 **Simple API**: Easy-to-use commands and jobs
 - 📱 **Real-time**: Instant notifications for your team
 - 💬 **Mentions**: Additional mentions for specific teams or people
+- 🚀 **Official integration**: Uses the official CircleCI Slack orb

 ## Usage